PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 - Run the text through a [gender decoder tool](https://gender-decoder.katmatfield.com/) to check for unconscious bias
 - Don't use specific years of experience as a qualifier

-Once the hiring manager has signed off on the spec, we will publish it on Ashby.
+Once the hiring manager has signed off on the spec, we will publish it on Ashby - [instructions on how to do this are here](/engineering/posthog-com/jobs).

 #### Job boards